Egidh/Electronics-and-IoT/Smart-Clock/README.md

 # Connected Clock

-*this project is based on ESP-IDF framework*
+*This project is based on ESP-IDF framework*

 >Warning : As for now, this project is still in development, it will not work as expected.
 >The DNS captive portal does work on Ubuntu and iOS, but has compatibility issues with Android.